Centralia Power Plant: 21st century

 Between 2010 and 2012, the Centralia Power Plant was offline for an average of 4 months of each year.
 In March 2009, a proposed agreement between TransAlta and the WSDOE was announced, regarding a significant step forward in improving air quality in Washington.
 Key to the agreement is TransAlta's willingness to voluntarily reduce mercury emissions by at least 50 percent by 2012 to address air-quality concerns in the region.
 Capture testing took place in 2009, and an activated injection product was selected.
 The process was expected to cost US$20–30 million over several years.
 Additionally, continuous emissions-monitoring systems (CEMS) for mercury measurement were certified by the Energy & Environmental Research Center (EERC).
 As part of the same agreement between TransAlta and the Washington Department of Ecology, TransAlta agreed to reduce emissions of nitrogen oxide by 20 percent beginning in 2009.
 In 2012, Selective Non Catalytic Reduction (SNCR) system was installed to further reduce at a cost of almost $20M.

-Annually, the Centralia Power Plant emits 350 pounds of mercury pollution, making it the state's largest single source of mercury pollution.
+Annually, the Centralia Power Plant emitted 350 pounds of mercury pollution, making it the state's largest single source of mercury pollution.
 Mercury pollution is a bio-cumulative neurotoxin which causes brain damage in humans and is especially dangerous for children and pregnant or nursing mothers.
 The National Park Service (NPS) in 2014 reported on high mercury levels in Olympic National Park, particularly at Hoh Lake.
 Although mercury pollution was also known to travel into the state from as far away as China, the NPS placed blame for the high recordings, as well as haze in the park, on the Big Hanaford facility.

+Between 2001 and 2009, the facility produced an estimated 9850000 MT of carbon dioxide per year.
 Among the top five polluting plants in the state, the Centralia site was recorded in 2013 to generate 13% of carbon emissions in the state and 81% of all combined emissions, amounting to 5360000 MT annually.
 By 2019, the plant was recorded to emit 979,557 t CO_{2} emissions.

+In December 2025, at the planned closure of the coal plant's operations, the WSDOE listed excess levels of arsenic, iron, and mercury measured in the air, soil, and groundwater at the site.
+A build-up of potential toxic chemicals from smoke, as well as long-term use of diesel fuel usage at the plant, were also noted.
+TransAlta was required to begin an environmental assessment and cleanup at the plant and surrounding area in early 2026.